VR Resources (CVE:VRR) Stock Price Down 14.3% – Should You Sell?

-VR Resources Ltd. (CVE:VRR – Get Free Report) shares dropped 14.3% during trading on Friday .
-The stock traded as low as C$0.03 and last traded at C$0.03.
-Approximately 103,000 shares were traded during mid-day trading, a decline of 48% from the average daily volume of 196,277 shares.
+VR Resources Ltd. (CVE:VRR – Get Free Report) shares dropped 14.3% during trading on Saturday .
+The company traded as low as C$0.03 and last traded at C$0.03.
+Approximately 103,000 shares were traded during trading, a decline of 48% from the average daily volume of 196,277 shares.
 The stock had previously closed at C$0.04.

 VR Resources Ltd., a mineral exploration company, engages in the acquisition, evaluation, and exploration of mineral exploration properties in the United States and Canada.
 It primarily explores for rare earth metals, copper, silver, gold, and diamond deposits.
 The company's principal properties include 100% owned Northway property consisting of 284 claims; and Hecla-Kilmer REE critical metals comprising 224 mineral claims in one contiguous block covering an area of 4,618 hectares located in northern Ontario, Canada.